oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-vision-dls/ocw23/custom-model/custom-model.md

       ![Select an image from the Cell folder, for example, to upload for model serving.](./images/12-vision-model-upload-cell-image.png)

     3. Examine confidence measurements under the **Results** pane.
 These scores reveal how confident your model is that the test image belongs to a given class.
+Then, click on **Response** to see how the analysis appears when represented as JSON, which makes downstream processing easy as JSON is an industry-standard data format.

+        > **Note**: Batch processing of interence data is supported via OCI-CLI, REST API, and SDK.

       ![Analyzing the confidence measures in the results pane](./images/13-vision-model-analyze-cell-image-confidence-scores.png)

       ![Analyzing the JSON response in the results pane](./images/14-vision-model-analyze-cell-image-json.png)

-    Click on **Response**, to see how the analysis appears when represented as JSON, which makes downstream processing easy as JSON is an industry-standard data format.

-      > **Note**: Batch processing of interence data is supported via OCI-CLI, REST API, and SDK.

     4. Try analyzing other images in the test dataset by repeating steps **b.** and **c.**